 Are there other federal resources that can help support apprenticeship programs?

-What is the role of government in Registered Apprenticeships?
+What is the role of government in Apprenticeships?

-The Office of Apprenticeship (OA) in the U.S. Department of Labor works with State Apprenticeship Agencies (SAAs) to administer the program nationally.
+The Office of Apprenticeship in the U.S. Department of Labor works with State Apprenticeship Agencies to administer the program nationally.
 These registration agencies are responsible for:

-To find the OA or SAA representative in your state, please visit the Directory of State Apprenticeship Offices.
+To find the Office of Apprenticeship or State Apprenticeship Agency representative in your state, please visit the Directory of State Apprenticeship Offices.

 How can the workforce system use apprenticeship as a training strategy?